haowulab/haowulab.github.io/DataSummerCamp/learningPlan.md

 	- R markdown.

 - [Week 4](week4.md)
+	- Random number generator in R.
 	- More advanced R graphics:
 		- overlay lines on scatterplot.
 		- Multiple panels in one figure.
+		- Colors in R.
-		- Control figure margins.
+		- Figure margins.
-	- Write R function
 	- Basic statistics:
 		- Concept of random variable and probability distribution.

+- [Week 5](week5.md)
+	- Basic statistics
 		- Concept of corrleation, contingency table.
+Relationships among more than one variables (continuous and/or categorical).

+	- R:
+		- R functions
-		- Relationships among more than one variables (continuous and/or categorical).
-Use scatterplot and boxplot to explore relationships among more than one variables.
+		- Use scatterplot and boxplot to explore relationships among more than one variables.
 	- Basic Linux system and commands.

-- [Week 5](week5.md)
-	- R:
 	- Start to analyze the COVID-19 data.
 Read the files into R. Compute basic statistics.
 Generate descriptive plots.
 	- Start to write data analysis report in Rmarkdown.
 	- Learn Latex math symbols.
 Insert latex equations in Rmarkdown.